 Can I offer you a salad?
 No, the blog hasn’t been hacked, there actually is a salad on here, but I think it’s a salad that even those with a strong sweet tooth will love, which is why I call it my Sweet Tooth Salad.
-This is my all time favorite salad.
-I actually shared an earlier version of this salad over three years ago here on the blog.
-While I was making myself one this week, I figured this gem of a salad could make another appearance here on the site.
+This is my all time favorite salad and I’ve made it for many years.
+I actually shared an earlier version of this salad probably seven years ago here on the blog.
+While I was making myself this salad the other day, I figured this gem of a salad could make another appearance here on the site.

 Let’s be honest, I’m usually not the person who goes out to dinner and orders a salad.
 I’m just not that girl.
 Every now and then a salad will catch my eye, but for the most part, I want a nice hot meal that someone else made for me.
 And shopped for.
 And did the dishes for.
 And cleaned up after.
 But back to salad.
 I had a salad similar to this many years ago at a wedding, and I absolutely fell in love with it.
 It’s a great combo of so many flavors, with sweet and tart notes, crunchy bites, chewy bites, it’s got a lot going on.